Vagadheeswari: Structure and Lakshana

 The swaras shatsruthi rishabham, antara gandharam, shuddha madhyamam, chathusruthi dhaivatham and kaisiki nishadham are used in this scale.
 As Vagadheeshwari is a melakarta rāgam, by definition it is a sampoorna rāgam (has all seven notes in ascending and descending scale).
 It is the shuddha madhyamam equivalent of Nasikabhooshani, which is the 70th melakarta scale.

 Janya rāgams

 Vagadheeshwari has a few minor janya rāgams (derived scales) associated with it, of which Magadhi and Mohanāngi are occasionally heard.
 See List of janya rāgams for full list of rāgams associated with Vagadheeswari.

 Compositions

-Here are a few common compositions sung in concerts, set to Vagadheeshwari.
+Here are a few common compositions sung in concerts, set to Vagadheeswari.